Best Air Purifiers for Allergies (2026)

 Design: At just 8.5 inches in diameter and 14.2 inches tall, the Core 300 is one of the smallest true HEPA purifiers available.
 360-degree air intake draws air from all directions, so placement against a wall is less of a concern than with front-intake models.

-Multi-room strategy: At roughly $100 each, buying two or three Core 300 units to place in different rooms is often more effective and cheaper than a single large purifier for allergy coverage throughout a home.
+Multi-room strategy: At around $80 each, buying two or three Core 300 units to place in different rooms is often more effective and cheaper than a single large purifier for allergy coverage throughout a home.

 Downsides: No smart features or app (that is the Core 300S, which costs more).
 No air quality sensor or auto mode.
 CADR at 140/145 CFM limits it to small rooms.
-The carbon layer is minimal — do not rely on it for odor removal.
+The carbon layer is minimal, so do not rely on it for odor removal.
+If you need more coverage, see our Levoit Core 300 vs Core 400S comparison to decide whether the upgrade is worth it for your space.

 Allergy-Specific Buying Guide